Archie relied on transfusions for 10 years

 Sometimes it is necessary to advise donors that they should not become a blood donor or to no longer give blood.
 We would like to stress this decision is not taken lightly and is made after considering all factors involved.
 Thank you for giving up your time to come along.
 You could still support us by encouraging others to donate.

 If, during your donation, you informed staff of pain or discomfort in your donation arm, hand or fingers, this may be related to possible tendon/nerve injury.
-These are uncommon risks associated with venepuncture and there is more information about this in our welcome booklet.
+These are uncommon risks associated with venepuncture (when a needle is used to take blood from a vein).
+There is more information about this in our donor consent booklet.

 If you experience any of the following please contact us, visit your GP or attend a walk-in centre to gain medical assistance as early as possible:

-Rest – allow time for the arm to heal, avoid heavy lifting, e.g. at the gym or carrying heavy shopping.
+Rest – allow time for the arm to heal, avoid heavy lifting, for example at the gym or carrying heavy shopping.
 Light gentle movement is recommended.
 After 36 hours, return to normal activity.

 Compression – pressing on the point where the needle was inserted.